IN03X/WeatherClock-TFT/README.md

 ## Hardware
 "Hardware":
-Reference for your linking and PCB.
+Reference for your wiring connection.

 ## Tips
 The code is poorly written because it was written about one years ago and at that time I didn't know how to use interrupt.